theroshanron/facebook_ads_marketing_mastery/Guide to create facebook Ads.md

   - Select the custom audience and retarget the warm audience like user who clicked on instagram link
   - At ad level, you can add single image or video and must split test
   - Must add a good value proposition

+- Catalog Sales 101
+  - To show products from the catalog based on the target audience
+  - Create a product catalog on business.facebook.com/products inventory
+  - Select Catalog as sales objective in new campaign
+  - Ad set level, select the products you want to sell or all products
+  - Retarget the warm audience
+  - Select the type of visitor like who added in the cart but did not make any purchase